VladPVS/The-MIF/README.md

 Note that pattern in `regular expression` mode IS case sensitive.

 ## COMMAND LINE ARGUMENTS
-As search process consume a lot of resources, by default one can launch only one instance of program.
+As search process consumes a lot of resources, by default one can launch only one instance of program.
 But if really necessity to launch several instances exists, one should use `-fl` command line argument.

 Example: `C:\Program Files\MIF.exe -fl`